manwar/theweeklychallenge/content/blog/docker-compose.md

 ### Cleanup
 ***

-Let's stop and remove both containers.
+Let's stop and remove both containers including the network, so that we have a clean setup.

 <br>